chenfeizhang/Brette_gwdg/README.md

 # How to Run Brette Code on GWDG clusters

-## Log in the frontend and set up the virtual environment of Python and NEURON
+## Log in the frontend and set up the virtual environment of Python with NEURON
 ### How to log in the frontend gwdg101 (or gwdg102, gwdg103):
 1. ```ssh -X username@gwdu101.gwdg.de```
 Here username is your gwdg account name.

-### How to install NEURON with Python using conda:
+### How to use conda to install Python with NEURON as a package:
 1. ```module load conda```
 2. ```conda create --prefix /scratch/username/nrn -c conda-forge python gcc_linux-64 neuron``` Here ```/scratch/username/nrn``` is the directory of the virtual environment.

-### How to activate NEURON with Python on gwdu101:
+### How to activate Python with NEURON on gwdu101:
 1. ```module load conda```
 2. ```source activate /scratch/username/nrn```

-### How to install python package in virtual environment:
+### How to install python packages in the virtual environment:
 1. Make sure you have activated the virtual environment (see above).
 2. ```conda install scipy``` (pip is not recommended.)

-### How to login to one node and test your code (interactive queue):
+### How to use interactive queue (log in to one node and run simulations):
 1. ```srun --pty -p medium -N 1 -c 1 /bin/bash```

-## Run Brette code with GWDG clusters
+## Run Brette code on GWDG clusters
+Download the code folder ``Code_gwdg`` into your home directory
+### Activate the virtual environment and compile the neuron model
+1. Activate the virtual environment.
+2.